 DAVID CZAJA

-DAVID CZAJA Senior Recovery Coach
+DAVID CZAJA Director, Men’s Recovery Coaching

 David joined The Lighthouse in 2018.
 In the summer of 2019, he achieved designation as a Recovery Coach Professional (RCP) from the Center for Addiction Recovery.